Steven Universe: Unleash the Light: Gameplay

 Unleash The Light is a role-playing video game similar in gameplay to other RPGs including Super Mario RPG or Dragon Quest, with the player leveling up characters through fighting enemies in various areas that act like dungeons.
 Battling is strategic, with turn-taking and a limited amount of attacks per turn.
 Each character has their own unique moves, with many of Steven's being support-based, and the other characters' varying based on their in-show personalities and abilities.

 The player may only bring four characters with them at a time.
-Steven Universe himself is always in the party, and the player can choose to add Garnet, Pearl, Amethyst, Lapis Lazuli, Bismuth, Peridot, Connie Maheswaran & Lion, Greg Universe or Hessonite, who are all unlocked throughout different forms of gameplay.
+Steven Universe himself is always in the party, and the player can choose to add Garnet, Pearl, Amethyst, Lapis Lazuli, Bismuth, Peridot, Connie Maheswaran and Lion, Greg Universe or Hessonite, who are all unlocked throughout different forms of gameplay.
 During battle, all characters have unique Teamwork attacks between themself and Steven, with some characters having the ability to fuse with him.
 Unlike in the previous games, players have the option to unlock alternate costumes for the characters, which also include buffs that come with each and can be equipped separately.
 Similar to previous games, players can collect Badges which can be equipped to any character, along with Charms, a new class of equipment which has many sub-classes, each usable by only a few characters.

 The player starts with Steven, Garnet, Amethyst, and Lapis Lazuli, and unlocks Pearl and Bismuth casually through the main story.
-To unlock Connie & Lion, the player must either visit the fireplace in the Palace of Light after opening two Rainbow Light Key Doors, each requiring three Rainbow Light Keys, or visiting the Palace in general after defeating Demantoid.
-Notably, the only way to get Connie & Lion to appear using the first method is to leave and re-enter the Palace after opening the second door.
+To unlock Connie and Lion, the player must either visit the fireplace in the Palace of Light after opening two Rainbow Light Key Doors, each requiring three Rainbow Light Keys, or visiting the Palace in general after defeating Demantoid.
+The only way to get Connie and Lion to appear using the first method is to leave and re-enter the Palace after opening the second door.
 To unlock Peridot, the player must trace a 'mysterious distress signal' received during the main story back to an earlier stage, and complete part of her side quest.

 The Rose's Room game mode features infinitely replayable missions similar to rogue-like games such as The Binding of Isaac, where the map and unlockable abilities are randomly generated each playthrough, but upon either completing a run or failing, the player earns permanent rewards which improves their abilities for future runs.
 This game mode is the only way to unlock Greg Universe and Hessonite for the main game mode.

 Update history

 In 2020, the game was updated to v2.0, adding Peridot as a playable character and Smoky Quartz as a fusion.
-On February 19, 2021, the game is released on Nintendo Switch, PlayStation 4, Xbox One, Steam and PC and updated to v3.0, adding Connie and Lion as playable characters.
+On February 19, 2021, the game was released on Nintendo Switch, PlayStation 4, Xbox One, Steam and PC and updated to v3.0, adding Connie and Lion as playable characters.
 On June 16, 2022, the game's v4.0 update added Greg Universe and Hessonite as playable characters and the Rose's Room game mode.